lingaisw/valbot-tui/README.md

 ```

 This will:
-- Create a virtual environment
+- Interactively create or use an existing virtual environment with flexible path selection
+- Option to use existing venv, delete and recreate, or choose a different path
+- Validate existing virtual environments before use
-- Install all dependencies
+- Install all dependencies with optional proxy support
+- Detect and optionally reuse existing API key from .env file
-- Prompt for your API key
+- Prompt for your API key if not already configured
 - Build a standalone executable (optional)

 #### Intel EC Linux: ec_linux_setup.sh